myelinio/myelin.io/content/blog/recommender-demo.md

       trainer: TrainMyelinRecommender
 ```

-In this definition we define this sensor to retrain the model (run data preprocessing
+In this definition the sensor would retrain the model (run data preprocessing
 and training) if accuracy drops below 0.9.
 Once this condition is true
 it run the two *tasks* defined redeploys the model.